Constantine Algeria Travel Guide

 Constantine's inhabitants consistently adapted to and utilized this rugged landscape, transforming a challenge into an enduring strength.

 Constantine boasts a history spanning over two millennia, ranking it between the oldest continuously inhabited cities in Algeria.
-Its origins trace to the ancient Numidian kingdom, where it served as the capital under the name Cirta.
-The Numidians, a Berber people, established a powerful presence in North Africa, and Cirta became a hub of trade and political influence.
+Its origins trace to the ancient Numidian kingdom, where it was the capital under the name Cirta.
+The Numidians, a Berber people, established a powerful being in North Africa, and Cirta became a hub of trade and civic influence.
 This early interval formed the basis for the city's lasting significance.

 The city's strategic location attracted the attention of the Roman Empire.
 After several conflicts, Rome eventually conquered Cirta, renaming it Colonia Sittianorum.
 Later, under Emperor Constantine the Great in the 4th century CE, the city underwent reconstruction and received its current name, Constantina.
 The Romans left a lasting imprint, with archaeological evidence of their presence visible in the region.